 We also know that the complications of prostatitis can extend beyond the prostate.
 Oftentimes, prostatitis causes a broad array of symptoms that vary from person to person, and the most common type of prostatitis—chronic pelvic pain syndrome, or CPPS—can have dramatic effects on a man’s quality of life.

 Given the variety of problems that prostatitis causes, only a multifaceted treatment approach provides relief for most men with the disease.

-When Bacteria Are to Blame
+When Bacteria Are to Blame for Prostatitis

 You experience a sudden onset of fever, chills, and other flu-like symptoms.
 You’re fatigued and have pain in your lower back, abdomen, or genitals.
 It hurts when you urinate, ejaculate, or move your bowels, and you have difficulty urinating and emptying your bladder completely.
 These are the signs of acute bacterial, or Category 1, prostatitis.

 Category 2 (chronic bacterial) prostatitis causes similar symptoms, although they tend to develop more slowly and are less severe.
 Chronic bacterial prostatitis is characterized by recurrent urinary tract infections due to bacteria that linger in the prostate.